hneth/riskyr/README.md

                    )
 ```

+By providing the argument `N = 1000` we defined the scenario for a target population of 1000 people.
+If we left this parameter unspecified (or `NA`), `riskyr` will automatically pick a suitable value of `N` to compute frequency information.

 #### Summary

-To obtain a quick overview of key parameter values, we could ask for the `summary` of our `hustosis` scenario:
+To obtain a quick overview of key parameter values, we ask for the `summary` of our `hustosis` scenario:

 ``` r
 summary(hustosis)  # summarizes key parameter values: